The name of the organisation is Australian Lutheran World Service (ALWS).

 7.3.1 a chairperson who shall be a voting member of a congregation of the Church;

-7.3.2 one ordained pastor serving in a congregation of the Church;
+7.3.2 one pastor on the Roll of Pastors of the Church;

 7.3.3 at least one member with knowledge and experience in the aid and development sector; and